Wavelydavely/World_Happiness_Report/README.md

 #### Random Forest Model

-For the random forest model the categorical variables were encoded as numeric values using the LabelEncoder(), the data was split into target and feature variables groups and then into training and testing data sets.
+For the random forest model the data was split into target and feature variables groups and then into training and testing data sets.
 Variables were also scaled using Standard.Scaler()

 Target Variable  = happiness_score

-Feature Variables = economic_production, social_support, life_expectancy, freedom, generosity, perception_of_corruption, country, year, and world_region
+Feature Variables = economic_production, social_support, life_expectancy, freedom, generosity, and perception_of_corruption

 Training and Testing Groups = X_train, X_test, y_train, y_test (Note: this test/train data set is the same as what was used for the linear regression model)